nimatavakoli/Battery-Aging/README.md

 ## Dataset
 **Source:** NASA Ames Prognostics Center of Excellence
 🔗 https://data.nasa.gov/dataset/li-ion-battery-aging-datasets
-or you can Download it on my Repository
+or you can Download it from my own Repository

 **File used:**
 - `discharge.csv`